NoxObscuro/Interactive-Document-Tagging/README.md

 The build process of this image may take multiple minutes.
 In the meantime you can create the `import`, `export` and `database` directory inside the application directory of your local Version of this repository.
-In theory you can create those three directories every where you want and can name them like you see fit, but then you have to adjust the path in the docker-compose.yml accordingly.
+In theory you can create those three directories anywhere you want and can name them as you see fit, but then you have to adjust the path in the docker-compose.yml accordingly.

 Once the docker image is built you can start building the docker image for the